 I am often very critical of femtech that gives predictions, and Kegg does give calendar predictions at the beginning of the cycle.
 However, overall, I believe that the readings I got with Kegg did line up with my real-time signs for the most part.
 Since this device is for conception purposes, it does seem to highlight the most fertile days.
 I did have to switch from mornings to evenings on my Kegg readings to get clearer charts.
 I also find Kegg extremely hard to use in my luteal phase when sex may occur at any time of day, but this isn’t a huge problem since you can stop using Kegg once it has detected your rise.
 For those who want to add an extra layer to your chart or chart to conceive only, I can recommend the Kegg device.

-Proov tests check levels of the hormone progesterone in the urine.
+Proov tests check levels of the hormone metabolite PdG in the urine.
 Proov tests are an FDA approved product.
 People who are ovulating produce the hormone progesterone after ovulation.
 If you are a fertility awareness charter, you can use these tests to double check that ovulation has occurred along with your other fertility signs.
 If you are seeking to become pregnant, you can use these tests to help see if your luteal phase is sufficient to support a pregnancy.

 Here are a few links on recent studies so that you can be more informed about using this product: